-Contact: Richie Rosencrans
+Contact:

-Program Coordinator 845-236-3126
+Richie Rosencrans Program Coordinator 845-236-3126

-JAMES BERKISE TO SPEAK AT 1pm ON JULY 21: HISTORIC HUDSON RIVER FERRY OPERATION AT GOMEZ MILL HOUSE
+JAMES BERKISE TO SPEAK AT 1pm, SEPT 7, 2014: HISTORIC HUDSON RIVER FERRY OPERATIONS AT GOMEZ MILL HOUSE

-James Berkise, local historian and Marlborough resident, will share findings from his recent investigations focusing on a long-running ferry operated by Gomez Mill House residents Wolvert and William Ecker.
+James Berkise, local historian and Marlborough resident, will share findings from his recent investigations into a long-running ferry operated by Gomez Mill House residents Wolvert and William Ecker, and a turnpike extending from that ferry dock over the Marlborough Mountain to the village of Plattekill.

-Berkise received his Bachelor's in Engineering, and his Master's in Library Science from Pratt Institute.
+Berkise received his Bachelor's in Engineering from RPI, and his Master's in Library Science from Pratt Institute.
 For over 34 years, he worked as a professional researcher and corporate librarian supporting scientific research at such prestigious institutions as AT&T Bell Labs, NEC Research Institute, and National Economic Research Associates- a Marsh & McLennan subsidiary.